Innovation Process Management, Steps and Risks

 Which customer problems are predominant, and how can they be resolved?

-The experimentation phase tests the sustainability of ideas for an organization’s growth.
-It helps generate new ideas with the ideas gathered on the feasibility and results of the original idea.
+The experimentation phase tests the sustainability of ideas generated from the idea generation phase for an organization’s growth.
+It helps new idea generation with the ideas gathered on the feasibility and results of the original idea.
 For instance, after Amazon tested its grocery delivery services in certain Seattle suburbs, it expanded to New York City, San Diego, and Los Angeles.

 For instance, when Amazon tested its grocery delivery service in certain Seattle suburbs.
 After this, Amazon Fresh expanded to Los Angeles, San Diego, and New York City.